A stochastic network with mobile users in heavy traffic: Analysis of the closed system

 \subsection{Homogenization at a fixed deterministic time}

 We first show that starting from any initial state, the system becomes close to homogenization in a constant time.
 Note that the following bound is consistent with the central limit theorem, which suggests that $\norm{r'(t) - \pi}$ should be of order $(\norm{x'(0)})^{-1/2}$ for large $t$ and $\norm{x'(0)}$.
 The following result improves on Simatos and Tibi~\cite[Proposition~$5.2$]{Simatos10:0}; here we use Chernoff's instead of Chebyshev's inequality.
+In the following lemma, both in the statement and the proof, we make us of the functions and constants $\tau(\cdot)$, $\Delta(\cdot)$, $\overline \pi$ and $\underline \pi$ that were introduced in Section~\ref{sub:mobility}.

 \begin{lemma} There exists $\varepsilon_0 > 0$, depending only on~$\pi$ and~$K$, such that for any $0 < \varepsilon < \varepsilon_0$ and any $y \in \N^K$,

 \end{lemma}

 \begin{proof} In the rest of the proof, fix $\varepsilon > 0$, $y \in \N^K$, and write $t = \tau(\varepsilon/(2K))$ and $\varepsilon' = \varepsilon / (2K)$.
 Since $r'(t) = \pi$ under~$\P^0$, the bound holds when $\norm y = 0$ and we consider $\norm y \geq 1$.
 Standard manipulations yield